Heather J. Sharkey: Books and essays

-Sharkey has also published three volumes of essays.
-The first, co-edited with Mehmet Ali Doğan of Istanbul Technical University, is American Missionaries in the Modern Middle East: Foundational Encounters.
-This book appeared from the University of Utah Press in 2011.
+Sharkey has published four volumes of essays.
+The first, co-edited with Mehmet Ali Doğan of Istanbul Technical University, is American Missionaries in the Modern Middle East: Foundational Encounters, which was published by University of Utah Press in 2011.
 The second, Cultural Conversions: Unexpected Consequences of Christian Missionary Encounters in the Middle East, Africa, and South Asia, appeared from Syracuse University Press in 2013.
-Building on this work, Sharkey has written many articles on the history of Christian missions and world Christianity.
+Building on this work, Sharkey wrote many articles on the history of Christian missions and world Christianity.
 With Jeffrey Edward Green, she published The Changing Terrain of Religious Freedom, which appeared from the University of Pennsylvania Press in 2021.
+With Karène Sanchez Summerer, she edited Commensality and Cultural Heritage: Bringing the Foodways of the Middle East and Its Diasporas to the Table, which the University of Groningen Press in the Netherlands published in 2025.

 With Elena Vezzadini (CNRS, Institut des mondes africaines [IMAF], Paris) and Iris Seri-Hersch (Université d’Aix-Marseille), she edited in 2015 a special issue of the Canadian Journal of African Studies, on the theme of “Rethinking Sudan Studies” after the 2011 secession of South Sudan.
 Her own article in this collection traces the life and “afterlives” of a giraffe who went from Sudan to France in 1826 (and whose skeleton still stands on display in the Muséum d'Histoire naturelle de La Rochelle).
 This article contributes to the study of Franco-Sudanese relations and environmental history in the Nile Valley.

-Awards and Distinctions
+Grants and awards

-Upon graduating from Yale, Sharkey became a Marshall Scholar to the United Kingdom, where she attended Durham University and earned an MPhil degree in Modern Middle Eastern Studies.
-She studied Arabic at the American University in Cairo, first, when she was an undergraduate at Yale, in the summer program of the Center for Arabic Study Abroad (CASA) and years later, when she was an assistant professor at Trinity College, in the CASA III summer program for faculty members.
-She has received research grants from the American-Scandinavian Foundation, the American Philosophical Society, and other organizations.
-She is a past recipient of a Fulbright-Hays Fellowship, Whiting Fellowship in the Humanities, Josephine De Kármán Fellowship, and Carnegie Scholars Fellowship.
+After graduating from Yale in 1990, Sharkey held a Marshall Scholarship at Durham University.
+She studied Arabic at the American University in Cairo, first as an undergraduate in the summer program of the Center for Arabic Study Abroad (CASA), and later as an assistant professor at Trinity College, in the CASA III summer program for faculty.

+Sharkey has won grants from The American-Scandinavian Foundation, the American Philosophical Society, and other organizations.
+She has been a recipient of a Fulbright-Hays Fellowship, Whiting Fellowship in the Humanities, Josephine De Kármán Fellowship, and Carnegie Scholars Fellowship.
 She won the Charles Ludwig Distinguished Teaching Award from the College of Arts and Sciences of the University of Pennsylvania in 2011.
+In 2022, she was a Scholar in Residence at the Library of Congress, African and Middle Eastern division for a Lilly Endowment-supported initiative on Exploring Challenging Conversations and National Religious Literacy.